Most interesting landmarks of Egypt

 - Mount Sinai – South Sinai.
 This 2,285 m high mountain is sacred in Jewish, Christian and Islamic tradition.
 It is mentioned numerous times in sacred scripts of different religions as the place where Moses received the Ten Commandments.

-Described wonders of Egypt
+Described landmarks of Egypt

 Egypt is home to many of the most important and impressive archaeological monuments in the world.
 Here, in the valley of Nile developed one of the first and greatest civilization – Ancient Egypt (3150 – 332 BC), leaving countless larger and smaller monuments.